Submit the application, three required references and resume to Kris Silva, firstname.lastname@example.org.

 (Adapted from Peace Corps)

-Flexibility: As an Extension volunteer, you will likely be placed in an environment very different from anything you've experienced before.
+Flexibility: As an Service Corps volunteer, you will likely be placed in an environment very different from anything you've experienced before.
 Letting go of expectations and being flexible will assist you in handling whatever comes your way.

 Adaptability: Having the ability to adjust to the many new situations you encounter allows you to be responsive to the people you will live with and serve.